melliott7264/range-log/Readme.md

 ## Installation

-This project will run from Heroku and will not initially require any installation.
+This project will run from Heroku at https://muzzleloader-range-log.herokuapp.com and will not initially require any installation.
 That may change as we move the applicaton to a PWA.

 ## Usage

-Provide instructions and examples for use.
-Include screenshots as needed.
+Execute the application from the web at https://muzzleloader-range-log.herokuapp.com.
+The first thing you will need to do is signup; after which you will get an initial screen with Firearms, Logs and Logout options in the navbar.
+You will want to click on Firearms and add the firearms you will be recording in the log.
+Clicking on the added firearms in the listing, you will be able to edit or delete them.

+The Logs functions have yet to be added.

 To add a screenshot, create an `assets/images` folder in your repository and upload your screenshot to it.
 Then, using the relative filepath, add it to your README using the following syntax: